kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
 ; Setting this to true will disable P2 Ramlethal's Marteli and Forpeli special moves.
-; This will allow you, if you also use the "player1IsBoss" setting, to use the boss exclusive 214S and 214H moves.
+; This will allow you, if you also use the "player2IsBoss" setting, to use the boss exclusive 214S and 214H moves.
 ; Works only in Training and Versus Modes. p2RamlethalDisableMarteliForpeli = false

+; Specify true or false.
+; Setting this to true will allow you, if you also use the "player1IsBoss" setting, ; to use the boss exclusive 6S and 6H moves.
+; Works only in Training and Versus Modes. p1RamlethalUseBoss6SHSwordDeploy = false

+; Specify true or false.
+; Setting this to true will allow you, if you also use the "player2IsBoss" setting, ; to use the boss exclusive 6S and 6H moves.
+; Works only in Training and Versus Modes. p2RamlethalUseBoss6SHSwordDeploy = false

 ; Specify true or false.
 ; Setting this to true will allow the mod to load faster, at the expense of potential